svlada/svlada.github.io/posts/spring-session-tutorial.md

 **Cons**

-1. No way to provide <strong>log-out</strong> feature without introducing state on server side.
+1. No <strong>log-out</strong> feature without introducing state on server side.
 2. Potential token explosion as JSON Web Token becomes larger.
 3. Sending JSON Web Token (JWT) payload on each request can be expensive.